-Wearing what you are comfortable in, which will also allow me to see your posture, is more important than having a bare belly.
+Wearing what you are comfortable in, which will also allow the instructor to see your posture, is more important than having a bare belly.
 But do keep this in mind–in class, your bare belly is in context.
-I, personally, would not take a stroll down the street with a crop top on–it just wouldn’t look or feel right to me personally.
-But in class, nothing feels more natural than to have my belly bared and shimmy for all I’m worth.
-I am among trusted friends in class (and if you don’t feel that way on your first night, you will very soon!), and baring my belly is appropriate for the activity I am doing.
-It also allows me to better see my posture and alignment, and as your teacher it is easier for me to see it to help guide you in correct posture and movement.
+Many of us would not necessarily take a stroll down the street with a crop top on; yet in class, nothing feels more natural than to have our belly bared and shimmy for all we’re worth!
+We are among trusted friends in class (and if you don’t feel that way on your first night, you will very soon!), and baring the belly is appropriate for the activity we are doing.
+It also allows us to better see our posture and alignment, and for your teacher it facilitates guiding you in correct posture and movement.

 Ready to take that first step to baring your belly, and want a little support?
 Try SugarPetals.
 They make these fantastic body suits with PowerMesh tummies which are not only a good modesty option, but are SOOOOO comfortable!
-I wear them all the time, as do many of my students.
 Great for class wear, stretchy, comfy, washable, and a ton of colors to choose from.
-If I sound like a saleswoman, it’s only because I love them so much!
-For maximum versatility, I recommend the “Mesh Middle Unitard” in black cotton/lycra with tank-styled top and tan or black colored PowerMesh middle, but really any color you like best will work great.
+We recommend the “Mesh Middle Unitard” in black cotton/lycra with tank-styled top and tan or black colored PowerMesh middleas a versatile and layer-able option; but really any color you like best will work great.

 Will I lose weight doing bellydance?

 Ultimately, any mindful physical activity is going to be good for your overall health, stamina, and strength.
 How that will manifest is different for everybody (every body!).
 And of course, it depends on the intensity and frequency of your personal practice, the motivation for which will be largely in your hands.
-The main goals I set for myself and my students are to increase your skills and confidence, as well as learn to love your body at every stage and every age.
+The main goals we set for ourselves are to increase our skills and confidence, as well as learn to love our bodies at every stage and every age.

 I have taken bellydance classes with other teachers before.
 Can I join Level 2 or 3?

-I invite all new students to come to Level 1 classes to start their exploration of tribal bellydance.
-The skills required in my classes depend on a specific and specialized vocabulary of movement, including very particular body alignment and layering, which you can only learn by studying the style from the ground up.
-If you have studied FatChance style ATS® specifically, please feel free to contact me to discuss your appropriate level.
+We invite all new students to come to Level 1 classes to start their exploration of tribal bellydance.
+The skills required in our classes depend on a specific and specialized vocabulary of movement, including very particular body alignment and layering, which you can only learn by studying the style from the ground up.
+If you have studied FatChance style ATS® specifically, please feel free to contact us to discuss your appropriate level.

 I feel like I am not progressing as fast as I thought I would/as fast as those around me.
 This is hard!
 Any advice?